pimpcapital/ParallelGit/README.md

 Checkout a branch ⇒ Write files ⇒ Add files to index ⇒ Commit
 ```

-While this model works sufficiently well with developers, it does not fit in the architecture diagram of a server role application.
+While this model works sufficiently well with (human) developers, it does not fit in the architecture diagram of a server role application.
 Reasons are:

 * Only one branch can be checked out at a time
 * Checking out a branch has a heavy I/O overhead as files need to be deleted and re-created on hard drive